The Landlord's Playbook

 Keeping your property safe and secure is important for you and your tenants.
 With more people on your property, you may need to make some changes to ensure everything stays safe.
 Here are a few tips:

 • To keep your property and tenants safe, ensure that each tenant knows they always have to lock the gate when they come in or go out.
+Also, note that if there is a regular visitor who wants to be let in, only the tenant who is hosting the visitor should let them in.
+No one else should let them in case the main tenant does not want that particular visitor to enter the property on that day.

-• Set a time each day when the main gate should be locked for night-time security e.g. 8 PM: gate is locked.
-Also make sure to notify your tenants of the time that you lock your main gate.
+• Set a time each day when the main gate should be locked for night-time security, e.g. 8 PM: gate is locked.
+Also, make sure to notify your tenants of the time that you lock your main gate.

 • Tell tenants not to give their key to anyone else to control property access.
 It's also a good idea to always accompany visitors on the property and avoid leaving them alone.

 • Provide tenants with a list of emergency contacts, including the local police and the fire department.
+Also, take the time to get each tenant's emergency contact in case there is an emergency and the tenant needs care from their family or friends.

 Following these tips will help keep your property and everyone on it safe and peaceful.